-At the Global Workspace Association (GWA) Conference in Atlanta on September 19, 2013, our CEO Laurent Dhollande and Scott Chambers COO of Pacific Business Centers, discussed their perspectives on what Workplace Providers can do to maximize revenue.
+At the Global Workspace Association (GWA) Conference in Atlanta on September 19, 2013, our CEO Laurent Dhollande and Scott Chambers COO of Pacific Workplaces, discussed their perspectives on what workspace providers can do to maximize revenue.

 This blog post reviews the part of the presentation that highlighted the correlation between business center profitability and strength of the virtual office business, so that we can identify, and learn from, over-achievers.
 Pacific Business Centers was used as an example of an out-performer.

-Pacific Business Centers, a CloudVO ™ partner with 15 centers in California, has an average of 108 VO clients per center, or close to 2X the industry average.
+Pacific Workplaces, a CloudVO partner with 17 centers, has an average of 108 VO clients per center, or close to 2X the industry average.
 This is a company-wide average which includes centers that recently opened and others with low VO client counts due to their proximity to another center from the same company.
 If we select the 3 Pacific Business Centers “leaders” in VO clients count, the average was 222, or close to 4X the industry average.
-These 3 “leaders” are also the most profitable centers in the Pacific Business Center portfolio.
+These 3 “leaders” are also the most profitable centers in the Pacific Workplaces portfolio.

 Scott explained that this did not happen overnight but was the result of an intense effort to prioritize Virtual Office Sales & Marketing efforts over the last 5 years.